codevally/linux-ansible-config/README.md

     make create-linode

-To create a new server on Digital Ocean using Ansible and the Digital Ocean version 1 API:
+To create a new server on Digital Ocean using Ansible and the Digital Ocean version 2 API:

     make create-droplet

+Note that Ubuntu 16.04 systems no longer include Python 2 by default.
+To manage these systems with Ansible, install the *python-minimal* package:

+    apt update && apt install python-minimal

 ## Directory structure ##